kmkouokam/Refonte-Multi-Cloud-Production-Ready-project/README.md

 - **Do not commit secrets manually.** Secrets are updated automatically via GitHub Actions from Terraform outputs.
 - Only Kubernetes manifests and configuration files should reside here.

-## Visual Flow od my CI/CD + GitOps pipeline for the Flask app:
+## Visual Flow of my CI/CD + GitOps pipeline for the Flask app:

                 ┌──────────────────────┐
                 │    Terraform Apply    │